Universal Vaping Machine

 Supported standards ISO 3308, ISO 20768, ISO 22486, Health Canada Intensive (HCI), CORESTA No. 81 (CRM 81), FTC, custom regimes

-Software Windows desktop GUI, lifetime license included
+Software Desktop software (macOS & Windows), lifetime license included

 Data export Formatted Excel workbook + raw CSV